IES Milan: Voice, Composition, and Instrumental

 - Fulfills Language Requirement

-- Semester I: Late August to mid-December (mid to late December students enrolling in partner universities)
+- Semester I: Early September to mid-December (mid to late December for students enrolled in partner universities)

-- Semester II: Early January to mid May (mid-May to mid-June for students enrolling in partner universities)
+- Semester II: Mid-January to early May (mid-May to mid-June for students enrolled in partner universities)

 - Semester I: March 1